Reports

 - Manually type an email to include them as a recipient, as well.

-The Inspection Report section at the bottom of the page allows you to do one final review of the PDF report prior to sending it to the recipients.
+The Inspection report section at the bottom of the page allows you to do one final review of the PDF report prior to sending it to the recipients.

 Adding someone as a contact for the inspection does not mean they should receive the report by default.
 Always confirm with your client(s) who should be receiving the report.